-At Gunnedah High School, we believe in the core values of Respect, Responsibility, and Doing Your Best.
-These values are central to everything we do.
-Show respect for yourself, your peers, your teachers, and the wider school community.
-Take responsibility for your learning and actions and always strive to give your best effort in every task.
-By doing so, you will not only succeed academically but also develop the qualities that will serve you well throughout your life.
+At Gunnedah High School, we hold the core values of Respect, Responsibility, and Doing Your Best close to our hearts.
+These values continue to guide your education and help shape you as a young person.
+By respecting yourself, your peers, and your teachers, taking responsibility for your actions and learning, and always striving to do your best, you will not only achieve success in your studies but also grow as a person.